cmmeyer1800/visla/README.md

 ## Purpose:

 This language was written as an educational tool for myself to understand the components and composition of a "programming" language.
-For this reasons Visla uses the following conventional language components:
+For this reason Visla uses the following conventional language components:

 - Lexer
 - Tokenization